‘Vikings’ Season 5 Preview, Plus, Could Season 6 Be The End?

 For those wondering about the fate of Torvi (Georgia Hirst) moving forward into Season 5 of Vikings, the preview trailer shows her standing — fit and well — behind Lagertha.

 If you are a fan of battle scenes, Season 5 of Vikings appears to have plenty coming up.
-The Vikings are seen in conflict with the Saxons, disturbingly, though, Ivar the Boneless appears to be out of his carriage, and on the ground as the fight begins.
+The Vikings are seen in conflict with the Saxons, and Ivar the Boneless appears to be out of his carriage and on the ground as the fight begins.
 Could Ivar be injured, or even killed, in Season 5 of Vikings?

 Heahmund is seen in the midst of a battle, potentially the one involving Ivar on the ground.
 Heahmund is seen calling out, “We are the wrath of God!”
 He is also seen striking Ubbe (Jordan Patrick Smith).
 It is likely Heahmund, who was seen in the Season 4 finale of Vikings at Dorset, has joined forces with the Saxons of Wessex in an effort to defeat the Great Heathen Army.